MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/getting-started-install-ras-as-vpn.md

 ---

-## Install Remote Access as a VPN server
+# Install Remote Access as a VPN server

 In this getting started guide, we'll show you how to install and configure Remote Access (RAS) as a VPN server.

+## Install the Remote Access role

 # [PowerShell](#tab/powershell)